 What to serve with donuts?

 While chilly days call for the classic combination of warm cider and a few glazed cider donuts, the fun doesn’t have to stop there!
 You can pair these donuts with a variety of side dishes to create an impressive brunch spread or simply enjoy a more balanced meal.

-- Breakfast Meats: Crispy bacon, ham, sausage or Canadian bacon
+- Breakfast Meats: Crispy bacon or candied bacon, ham, sausage or Canadian bacon

 - Sautéed vegetables: Spinach, tomatoes, peppers, mushrooms or onions